-D.C. voting guide: What to know about early voting, mail-in ballots
+D.C. voting guide: What to know about voting on Election Day

 If you are registered to vote in another state but have moved to this District, this is not a problem.
 There is a section on the D.C. voter registration application where you can identify the county and state where you were previously registered.
 The D.C.
 Board of Elections will then contact those elections officials to confirm your registration in the District

-Can I vote by mail?
+Can I still vote by mail?

-Yes, and because of the coronavirus pandemic, you’re encouraged to use this option or drop your ballot off at a drop box.
-The Board of Elections started mailing ballots to every registered voter in the District in the first week of October.
-Instructions on how to vote and return the ballot will be included.
-If you choose to vote in person (more information on that below), you should bring the ballot you received in the mail with you when you vote.
+Yes, but as of Thursday, Oct.
+29, elections officials are strongly urging voters to drop their ballots off at a drop box or vote center to avoid potential delays with the U.S. Postal Service.
+To be counted, mailed ballots must be postmarked by Nov.
+3 and the D.C.
+Board of Elections must receive them no later than Nov.
+13.

 What if my ballot doesn’t arrive when it’s supposed to?

-If your ballot doesn’t arrive by Oct.
+If your ballot didn’t arrive by Oct.
 21 — because it got lost in the mail, was sent to the wrong address or for any other reason — the Board of Elections says you should plan to vote in-person at a vote center.
 If you have a physical impairment, preexisting condition or general concerns about voting in person, you should call the Board of Elections at 202-727-2525.

 The Board of Elections will not mail out another ballot if you did not receive your first one.